-If you would like to appeal a green card denial from USCIS, you must file Form I-290B or the “Notice of Appeal or Motion” form and pay a $675 filing fee by money order, personal check, cashier’s check, or a credit card payment.
+If you would like to appeal a green card denial from USCIS, you must file Form I-290B: Notice of Appeal or Motion form and pay a $675 filing fee by money order, personal check, cashier’s check, or credit card.

 You must file any appeals within 30 days after receiving your initial decision.
 If you received your initial decision by mail, you must file your appeal within 33 days.
 You should fill out the form and indicate that you are motioning to reopen your case and state the basis of your motion.

 Those denied a green card through consular processing can’t appeal the denial but can also choose to refile their green card application.
 Principal consular officers review applications and, if they choose, may seek a second opinion from the U.S. Department of State on applications.
 If the State Department affirms a denial, you do not have an option to appeal.
 Refiling is the best way forward.

-The U.S. government will deny your green card application if you have sufficient financial resources to live in the United States.
+The U.S. government will deny your green card application if you don't have sufficient financial resources to live in the United States.
 In the marriage green card application process, U.S. citizen or green card holder spouses and other family members must meet specific income requirements to qualify as sponsors to the applicant.
 They’ll show that they meet the requirements by submitting an affidavit of support with your application package.

-8. You violated immigration laws or got deported from the United States
+8. You Violated Immigration Laws or Got Deported From the United States

 U.S. immigration officers will not grant you lawful permanent resident status if you have a history of immigration violations or deportation from the United States.
 Any time you knowingly provide the wrong information on immigration documents or status applications, you commit immigration fraud.
 Providing an incorrect employment or address history is fraud and can result in green card denial.